zkoppert/My-Work-README/README.md

 If you don't feel that you are safe at work, physically or psychologically, I want to know about it urgently.
 I consider this a very high priority.

 ## Humans
-I value empathy and the way you treat people matters to me.
+I value empathy and the way you treat people greatly matters to me.

 ## Open
 Transparency breeds understanding.
 You can expect me to be open with anything you ask, as long as I am allowed to talk about it.